mmisw/mmiorr-docs/docs/vocab/new.md

 <p class="clearfix">&nbsp;</p>

-The example at tue beginning of this section looks like this as captured in the ORR frontend:
+The example at the beginning of this section looks like this as captured in the ORR frontend:

 ![](/img/v2r-example.png)